Keeping adults safe

 - hate crime.

 Domestic abuse is used to describe violence from one partner towards another.
-It can be directed against the man, woman, child or an elderly parent or relative.
+It can be against a man, woman, child or an elderly parent or relative.
 It can include a range of treatment, mental and sexual abuse as well as physical assaults.

 A guide has been produced to support women who have been the victim of domestic violence and are afraid to leave because of financial difficulties.
-This is attached to this page.
+The guide is attached to this page.
 There is also a list of organisations who can help.

 Violence against men